-Best Vellum Alternatives for Windows and Linux in 2026
+7 Best Vellum Alternatives for Windows and Linux (2026 Guide)

 Vellum is Mac-only and costs $249.
-Honest comparison of the best free and paid alternatives for formatting your books on Windows and Linux.
+Tested comparison of 7 free and paid alternatives for Windows, Linux and the web, with detailed Vellum vs Atticus breakdown.

 Vellum is probably the most loved book formatting software among indie authors.
 Clean interface, real-time preview, impeccable epub and PDF exports.
 The problem: it only runs on Mac, and its $249 price tag is a significant investment.